weavejester/medley/README.md

 ## Installation

-To install, add the following to your project `:dependencies`:
+Add the following dependency to your deps.edn file:

+    medley/medley {:mvn/version "1.4.0"}

+Or to your Leiningen project file:

     [medley "1.4.0"]